 If the Republic of Ireland is able to come to some arrangement with Vertex, if the Scottish Parliament is able to do similar and if, according to the background information, it is possible to go to Argentina and buy a year’s course of drugs for one patient at £23,000, compared with £104,000 for a year’s supply here, that tells me that something can be done if we had the willpower to do it, as my hon.
 Friend the Member for East Londonderry (Mr Campbell) has said.
-We can look around at our UK neighbours and look toward Scotland, whose Government has reached an agreement with Vertex.
+We can look around at our UK neighbours and look toward Scotland, whose Government have reached an agreement with Vertex.

 The permanent secretary went on to say:

 “In the absence of this positive NICE determination, the Health and Social Care Board…may take into account guidance produced by other appropriate HTA”—

 “bodies based in other UK countries such as the Scottish Medicines Consortium…when making decisions about access to new drugs.”